 A limited amount of processed or packaged food samples for product registration and consideration for purchase can be brought in without an import license from the TFDA.
-However, samples of raw, fresh, or frozen foodstuffs (e.g. meat, vegetables and fruits) may be subject to other regulations established by the concerned authorities.
+However, samples of raw, fresh, or frozen foodstuffs (e.g., meat, vegetables, and fruits) may be subject to other regulations established by the concerned authorities.
 In certain cases, a health certificate, sanitary certificate, or phytosanitary certificate will be required.
 Mail order shipments of products for sale are also subject to the same rules and regulations imposed by the TFDA and other relevant authorities as those of regular imports.
-For more information, see details in the following sections.